HALLOWEEN NEW ORLEANS

 The first street parade was held in 1980.
 In 1981, the event moved to Armstrong Park, and was emceed by New Orleans native Ellen DeGeneres.
 An event of some nature has been held almost every year since.
 In 1995, the celebration was rescheduled from June to Fall.
 In 1998, the festival was moved back to Armstrong Park, and in 2002 the parade was rescheduled from Saturday afternoon to Sunday night.

 For 2005, the organizing Board voted to move Pridefest back to June.
 At the same meeting, it was decided to schedule only a street parade during the weekend, putting the other daytime events on hiatus during a year of restructuring.
 There was no parade for 2006 or 2007, with only an organized festival being held.
 A parade was once again held during the 2008 celebration, with a gathering in Washington Square.
+Currently, the annual parade is held on Saturday night through the French Quarter and surrounding areas.

 History of Gay Pride